 The Motability Scheme

-The Scheme enables a person in receipt of a state provided mobility allowance to use all or part of their allowance to lease a new vehicle with insurance, road tax, servicing, tyres and breakdown cover all included.
+The Motability Scheme enables a disabled person to use all or part of their higher rate mobility allowance to pay for the lease of a new car, scooter or powered wheelchair, with insurance, road tax, servicing, tyres and breakdown cover all included.
 Motability, the Charity sets the strategic policies and direction of the Motability Scheme, and oversees its performance to ensure that it continues to meet the needs of disabled people.
 The day-to-day running of the Scheme is delivered by an independent commercial company, Motability Operations, under an exclusive contract with Motability.

 Motability Charitable Object

 As a charity, Motability must always act within its charitable object in the best interests of its beneficiaries, who are all disabled people in need of assistance with their personal transportation.
 Motability must account publicly for its actions, reporting on its charitable activity and the resulting public benefit.
 This is part of the Motability charitable proposition.
 A critical feature of the proposition is that any funds donated to Motability can be used to support charitable programmes for all disabled people, within the Charity’s objects, not just customers of the Scheme.
 Those who are eligible for the Scheme have total choice in whether they join the Scheme as a customer or not.
 If they so choose they accept the Motability proposition.
 The Motability proposition must be transparent to all Scheme customers and the wider public, particularly the charitable work of Motability beyond the Scheme, largely through its individual and special grant-making.